Open Banking and the Payment Services Directive II

 The Payment Service Directive (PSD) is European law, which is translated into UK law as the Payment Services Regulation.
 This law tells banks and other providers how they have to process payments and other services linked to providing payment services.
-The PSD was updated, and one of the changes introduced similar services to those contained in the UK’s Open Banking rules.
+The PSD was updated, and one of the changes introduced similar services to those contained in the UK’s pen Banking rules.

 Open Banking was set up by the Competition & Markets Authority on behalf of the UK Government.
-You can give permitted companies (Third Party Providers or TPPs) access to your accounts, so they can provide you with two services:
+You can give permitted companies (Third Party Providers or TPPs) access to your accounts, so they can provide you with three services:

 Before you give consent for any TPP to access your accounts, it’s important that you understand the services they’re providing and how they’ll use your information, including if they’ll be sharing it with anyone.